 Panera Copycat Broccoli Cheddar Soup

-Recently, my son Boone and I have been traveling a bit, and we came across a Panera Bread.
-Now, we live in a tiny town, so we don't have one near us, and it was awful because we have fallen in love.
+Recently, my son Boone and I have been traveling, and we discovered Panera Bread restaurant.
+We live in a tiny town, so we don't have one near us, and it's awful because we have fallen in love.

 This soup is just about everything you could want: rich, hearty, cheesy, and loaded with fresh flavor from the broccoli and carrots.
-When I finally got exactly what I wanted, several of the kids actually stood around in the kitchen, right at the stove, with bowls and silence.
-You always know you've done well then!
+When I finally got exactly what I wanted, several of the kids actually stood around in the kitchen, right at the stove, with bowls, in silence.
+That's how you know you've done it right!

-The only real recommendation I would make on this is to not let the soup boil after you've added the half and half.
+My only tip is don't let the soup boil after you've added the half and half.
 If you do, it might break or curdle.
 So be a little patient (it's only half an hour), and keep the pot at a mere simmer.
 You'll love the payoff.

-Find a loaf of hearty, crusty bread and a big salad, and you've got a fabulous, easy weeknight meal in almost no time.
+With loaf of hearty, crusty bread and a big salad, you've got a fabulous, easy weeknight meal that takes almost no time.

 - 1/4 cup butter